Categories: Social Media

 Interests targeting

 Twitter’s interest targeting allows advertisers to place ads in users streams based on their interests.
-It operates bit like the Browse Categories section in Twitter but only 10 times larger – Twitter’s Browse Categories section has 31 categories, advertisers have access to 350.
+It operates a bit like the Browse Categories section in Twitter but only 10 times larger – Twitter’s Browse Categories section has 31 categories, advertisers have access to 350.
 These 350 categories are then broken down into sub-categories.
 So, advertisers that want to target people that who like movies can specifically target users who like animation and comedies.

 @username targeting